How to Look After Your Dog This Summer

 2. Plenty Of Fresh Water

 Make sure you give your dog access to plenty of fresh and clean water to drink throughout the day.
-On hot summer days, dogs need a lot of water.
+On hot summer days, dogs can overheat quickly if they are not hydrated.
+Providing fresh water is one of the simplest ways to prevent heatstroke in dogs.
 Your pooch needs clean fresh water daily – and a lot of it!
 Hydration is key.
 They may also enjoy snacking on hydrating foods like watermelon (in moderation).

 Don’t use a small little dish for their water, if in doubt fill up a big bucket so they have a large supply.
 They will often put their paws in the water to cool themselves down also.
 If you have a small kiddies pool they are also great for your dog to have a soak and cool down.